 The District is divided into three areas, one of which is reappraised each year on a rotating basis.
-The area reappraised in 2016 and covered by this report was all property in the County and north of Highway 15.
+The area reappraised in 2017 and covered by this report was all property in the County east of Highway 83 and south of Highway 15, including that portion of H&TC Survey, Block 43 lying west of Highway 83, and also including that portion of the City of Perryton, the City of Booker, the Town of Twichel and the Town of Huntoon that lie within these boundaries.
+There are approximately 2500 parcels in this area.